byronwolfman/nomad-playground/labs/README.md

 # Labs

-At the current time of writing there is just "lab" and not "labs."
+There aren't many labs now, but this will gradually change.
 Each lab will have (broadly speaking) three parts:

 1. A question, e.g. "how do I do X?"
 1. A tutorial demonstrating the answer and justifications